offtheecliptic/clocca/README.md

 ## Motivation

 Why another library for dates and times?
 Especially when the Java/Kotlin world has settled on java.time?
-Because java.time and other date/time libraries were designed to handle *every* use case related to time and calendar data management This library is intended for applications that have very simple needs.
+Because java.time and other date/time libraries were designed to handle *every* use case related to time and calendar data management.
+This library is intended for applications that have very simple needs.

 ## Design Philosopy